Google Chrome App: Packaged

 Packaged apps were launched on September 5, 2013.
 They have features very similar to a native desktop app, namely offline capable (by default), can interact with hardware devices, and can access local storage.
 Packaged apps are not confined to the regular Chrome interface and can display without a classic window menu and operating system user interface elements.

 Hosted

 Hosted apps are the original type of Chrome apps.
 They contain a single manifest file that contains the URL and additional information about the app.
-Hosted apps are usually offline and are subject to regular web page security restrictions.
+Hosted apps typically require an internet connection and are subject to regular web page security restrictions.